 Built in 1921, the landmarked Chicago Theatre, was the first large, lavish movie palace in the United States.
 Today, headline performers of rock and pop relish the opportunity to play in such a historic theater.

 Founded in 1891, the Chicago Symphony Orchestra has been heralded as one of the greatest orchestras in the world.
 With a vast repertoire from Baroque to contemporary music, the symphony performs over 150 concerts each year both in Chicago and on tour throughout the U.S. and abroad.
+How about seeing the symphony in your date night in Chicago?

 27. Joffrey Ballet